michaelhnidash/ai-case-study/README.md

 * Risk Reduction:
 The platform achieves over a 20% reduction in risk while keeping approval rates constant.

-### Zest ai performance in comparison to competitors
+### Zest ai performance in comparison to competitors:

 * Funding and Valuation